 Use this Google Maps link for a Spit to Manly Walk map.

 We have outlined the walking route from Manly to Spit Bridge, which is ideal for Manly residents and visitors staying in Manly Beach.
 However, making the trek in the reverse direction – from Spit Bridge to Manly – might work better for people who are based in central Sydney.
-What we like about making the Spit Bridge to Manly coastal walk is that we end in Manly Beach, where we can celebrate our 10km walk with something to eat, a cold drink (4 Pines Brewery for a pint is highly recommended!) or with a dip in the sea.
-Additionally, the ferry ride from Manly Beach back to Sydney is spectacular in the afternoon light – especially at sunset.
+What we like about making the Spit Bridge to Manly coastal walk is that we end in Manly Beach, where we can celebrate our 10km walk with something to eat, a cold drink (4 Pines Brewery for some of the best Sydney craft beer is highly recommended!) or with a dip in the Pacific Ocean.
+Additionally, the ferry ride from Manly Beach back to Sydney is spectacular in the afternoon light – especially for sunset over the Harbour Bridge.
 To complete the Spit to Manly route, start at the Spit Bridge and simply reverse our above instructions.

 Looking for other scenic walks in Sydney?
-There are multiple options for nice walks in Sydney – from Sydney beach walks to coastline trails to day trips to the Blue Mountains.
+There are multiple options for nice walks in Sydney – from Sydney beach walks to Pacific coastline trails to a day trip to the Blue Mountains.
 Below are a few of our top picks for Best Scenic Walks Sydney.

 The Bondi to Coogee Walk is one of the great walks in Sydney that every visitor should do at least once!
 Find out everything you need to know about this walk in our Bondi to Coogee Walk post.

-It’s a short walk around Watsons Bay to the iconic Hornby Lighthouse and scenic viewpoints on Gap Bluff.
+It’s a short and scenic Sydney walk around Watsons Bay to the Instagram famous and iconic Hornby Lighthouse and scenic viewpoints on Gap Bluff.

 One of the other popular walks from Manly is the Shelly Beach track to North Head.
 The Manly walking trails on the headland lead to several scenic viewpoints.